postechDNN/postechDNN/dnn/DataStrcutures/DCEL/Vector.md

 # Class Vector v1.1

 Voint class is a class for a 2D vector.
-Vector stores its x,y coordinate values in double type.
-It inherit from the class Point
+Vector stores its x,y values in double type.
+It inherits from the class Point

 ## Dependencies in postechDNN
 Class Point